DK Metcalf and Tyler Lockett both gameday decisions vs. Giants. Here’s the latest on their injuries.

 Metcalf suffered what Carroll described as a patellar tendon injury late in the first quarter of Sunday’s game and was carted off the field.

-Metcalf did not practice on Wednesday or Thursday, but was on the field Friday doing warmups during the early part of practice open to the media.
+Metcalf did not practice Wednesday or Thursday, but was on the field Friday doing warmups during the early part of practice open to the media.
 Lockett was not visible during that portion of practice.

 Seattle has four other receivers on its 53-man roster in Dee Eskridge, Marquise Goodwin, rookie Dareke Young and Penny Hart.
 Carroll earlier in the week said Hart would not play as he battles a hamstring injury.
 But he was listed as doubtful Friday, indicating at least a slight shot of playing, though he did not practice.